 Visible crew/equipment: While the Doctor tries to get into the data core (after Proper Dave tried) it cuts to the telephone still ringing, and when the young girl asks her dad why he's not answering the phone, just as he tells her that the phone is not ringing the boom mic dips into view at the top of the screen.

 Revealing mistake: In the beginning, the ATMOS system takes the car to the Thames, then runs it into the river.
 At first, the car runs forward normally.
 After the angle change, there's a huge white cloud of mist behind the car that dissipates quickly, meaning an air cannon of a sort was used to propel the car into the river.

 Add timeMovie Nut

-Other mistake: Near the start, the Doctor and companion, just after having experienced a violent earthquake within the city of ancient Pompeii, discover someone sold the Tardis after fleeing toward where they parked it and it was gone.
+Other mistake: Near the start, the Doctor and companion, just after having experienced a violent earthquake within the city of ancient Pompeii, discover someone sold the TARDIS after fleeing toward where they parked it and finding it gone.
 But where it had stood there is a floor to ceiling shelf of clay pots, very aligned, unshaken, unmoved from the shelves.

 xx:xx:xxJames G. Mason

-Continuity mistake: After the Master changes all humans into copies of himself and Wilf says, "What have you done, you monster!?", it goes to all the different masters in the room saying, "Are you talking to me?"
-The Abigail Naysmith-Master is shorter than the Joshua Naysmith-Master.
+Continuity mistake: After the Master changes all humans into copies of himself and Wilf says, "What have you done, you monster!?", it goes to all the different Masters in the room saying, "Are you talking to me?"
+The Abigail Naismith-Master is shorter than the Joshua Naismith-Master.
 In another shot they are the same height.
-The Abigail Naysmith-Master is wearing very high heels and should be taller than the other Masters.
+The Abigail Naismith-Master is wearing very high heels and should be taller than the other Masters.